What is your spine?

 Your spine can be injured from motor vehicle crashes, falls, assaults, and sports injuries.
 An injury can break your spine bones (spinal fracture) or make them slip out of place (dislocation).
 The ligaments that hold your spine bones together can tear.
 Your vertebral discs can rupture.

 Spine disorders don't have to come from injury.
-Your spine bones sometimes become infected (osteomyelitis Osteomyelitis Osteomyelitis is the medical term for a bone infection.
-Bone is living tissue and can get infected like any other part of your body Infection gets into a bone through your blood or from nearby... read more ).
+Your spine bones sometimes become infected (osteomyelitis Osteomyelitis Osteomyelitis is a bone infection.
+Bone is living tissue and can get infected like any other part of your body Infection gets into a bone through your blood or from nearby infected tissue or... read more ).
 Sometimes cancer spreads to the spine bones.